Financialisation Working Group

 - Policy implications and responses.
 What policies are conducive to financialisation?
 To the extent that financialisation may create negative impacts on economy and society, what economic and social policy responses can be used to counter them?

 As a working group, we aim to provide a network for discussion, through the IIPPE conference and other activities, such as discussion groups and public events, for those working in broadly defined political economy on these subjects.

-To join the IIPPE Financialisation Working Group, email email@example.com or sign up to our Google group.
+To join the IIPPE Financialisation Working Group, email one of the coordinators or sign up to our Google group.

 Working group coordinators

-- Ezgi Ünsal is a PhD Student in Economics at SOAS
+- Ezgi Ünsal is Lecturer in Economics at SOAS, University of London

-- Bruno Bonizzi is a Lecturer in Political Economy at the University of Winchester
+- Bruno Bonizzi is Associate Professor at the University of Hertfordshire, Business School

 Working Paper Series

 The IIPPE Financialization Group is pleased to announce its Working Paper Series on political economy and heterodox research in finance.
 This working paper series aims at offering PhD students and young researchers the possibility to have their papers reviewed by two academics who are working in their field of research.
 Submission of Work on all aspects of heterodoxy and finance is encouraged, with a special but not exclusive focus on developing and emerging countries.
 Upon submission, the paper will be assessed by two referees, one senior and one junior academic, according to the topic of research at hand.
 If the paper is accepted, it will be – after necessary revisions – published as IIPPE Financialization working paper series.
 This process should give young researchers the chance to get feedback on their work in addition to their supervisor’s and make their work available to a broader audience.
 Confirmed senior academics currently include, among others: Ben Fine, Victoria Chick, Alfredo Saad Filho and Jan Toporowski.
 This broad range of people should allow an efficient matching of the paper and the expertise of the selected referee.